The Case Against Horse-Drawn Carriages

 Air pollution has an adverse effect on horse's respiratory systems.
 Horses forced to pull carriages in traffic draw in huge lungfulls of toxins.
 Horse's nostrils are usually only a few feet above street level, so these animals are truly living "a nose-to-tailpipe existence."

 The Animal Rights Foundation of Florida is committed to working with city officials to ban horse-drawn carriages wherever they are present.
-Pressure from concerned residents and tourists has resulted in bans on carriage horses in a number of Florida cities, including Palm Beach, Hollywood, Key West, Pompano Beach, Deerfield Beach, Treasure Island and Panama City Beach.
+Pressure from concerned residents and tourists has resulted in bans on carriage horses in a number of Florida cities, including Palm Beach, Hollywood, Key West, Pompano Beach, Deerfield Beach, Kenneth City, Treasure Island and Panama City Beach.

 What You Can Do

-Contact your government officials.
+- Contact your government officials.
 Urge them to ban carriage horse rides in your community.

 If you see a carriage horse in distress, contact the police department, animal control and/or the local humane society.

-Join ARFF in our campaigns against the carriage horse industry in the City of St. Augustine and elsewhere.
+- Join ARFF in our campaigns against the carriage horse industry in the City of St. Augustine and elsewhere.

 St. Augustine Carriage Horses Need Your Help!